ryangoggin/PixelPal/README.md

-# Discordable
+# PixelPal

 ## About
-Discordable is a free text chat app that a user can create his/her own servers and channel to talk and hang out with their communities and friends!
-Website inspired by Discord.
+PixelPal is a live text messaging app that a user use to can create servers with channels to talk to and interact with other users in their communities in real time.
+PixelPal is a clone based off Discord.

 **[Live Site](https://pixelpal.onrender.com/)**